uxlfoundation/foundation/README.md

 Stay Informed
 -------------

-[Join the relevant mailing list to receive an invite for the Working Groups and SIGs](https://lists.uxlfoundation.org/g/main)
+[Join the relevant mailing list to receive an invite for the Working Group and SIGs](https://lists.uxlfoundation.org/g/main)

 [Contact us](mailto:membership@uxlfoundation.org) with any questions about membership.